RWTHmediTEC/Carna-DICOM/README.md

 ---
 ## 3. Including in your project

-It is assumed at this point that you either have built and installed Carna-DICOM with CMake, or you have fetched the binaries and the corresponding headers from somewhere.
+It is assumed at this point that you either have built and installed CarnaDICOM with CMake, or you have fetched the binaries and the corresponding headers from somewhere.

 ### 3.1.
 The CMake-way